Shynimol-k/IMPLEMENTATON-OF-CHATBOT-USING-NLP/README.md

 - **Natural Language Processing:** Utilizes NLP techniques to understand and process user input.
 - **Machine Learning Algorithms:** Implements machine learning algorithms for intent recognition, response generation, and continuous learning.
 - **Real-time Interaction:** Offers a responsive, user-friendly interface built using Streamlit.
-- **Support for Multiple Queries:** Can handle queries related to support, location, and even provide simple poetry.

 ## **Technologies Used**
 - **Python:** Main programming language used for development.